Qumulo/docs/_includes/content-reuse/admin-guides/authorization-qumulo-core/managing-role-based-access-control-rbac.md

 </ul>
 {{site.data.alerts.end}}

-## Role Types in Qumulo Core
+## Qumulo Core Role Types
-This section explains the Administrators, Data-Administrators, and Observers role types in Qumulo Core.
+This section explains the Administrators, Data-Administrators, Observers, and Custom role types in Qumulo Core.

-For information about creating a custom role by using the `qq` CLI, see [`qq auth_create_role`](https://docs.qumulo.com/qq-cli-command-guide/auth/auth_create_role.html) in the {{site.guides.cli}}.

 ### Administrators
 {% include note.html content="Only the default administrator account can access a Qumulo cluster by using SSH." %}